lostintangent/gistpad/README.md

 ## Files and Directories

-When you create a gist via the `New Gist` (or `New Secret Gist`) command, you can specify a comma-seperated list of file names to seed the gist with.
+When you create a gist via the `New Gist` (or `New Secret Gist`) command, you can specify a comma-separated list of file names to seed the gist with.
 Furthermore, you could add `/` to your filenames, in order to add them to a sub-directory within the gist.
 For example, if you create a new gist, and specify `todos/personal.txt,todos/work.txt,reminders.txt`, the gist will include a `reminders.txt` file at the root of the gist, and `personal.txt` and `reminders.txt` files within a new directory called `todos`.

 <img width="200px" src="https://user-images.githubusercontent.com/116461/74593846-7b6b7880-4fe4-11ea-9bf8-722bf7887ef1.png" />